aipowermeme/masternode/README.md

-### Install a masternode for your coin on Ubuntu Server 22.04 with the following tutorial.
+### Install a masternode for your coin on windows or Ubuntu with the following tutorial.

 Open your Windows wallet.